billsix/cprogrammingbook/doc/09-Libraries.rst

     int setjmp(jmp_buf env);
     void longjmp(jmp_buf env, int val);

-The setjmp macro is used to initialise the jmp_buf and returns zero on its initial call.
+The setjmp macro is used to initialize the jmp_buf and returns zero on its initial call.
 The bizarre thing is that it returns again, later, with a non-zero value, when the corresponding longjmp call is made!
 The non-zero value is